How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 The last and most esoteric feature in google/subcommands is the ability to

-swap the implementation of the builtin CommandsCommand
+swap the implementation of the builtin CommandsCommand, FlagsCommand and

 Since these function fields are missing receiver access, but they still need it,